RINEARN/exevalator/vb/README.md

 			' Create an interpreter for evaluating expressions Dim exevalator As Exevalator = New Exevalator()

-			' Evaluate (compute) the value of an expression
+			' Evaluate the value of an expression
 			Dim result As Double = exevalator.Eval("1.2 + 3.4")

 			' Display the result